-Whatever degree option a future professional chooses, additional training can be beneficial for adding to a list of credentials.
+Whatever degree option you choose, additional training will add to your list of credentials.
 The Alliance of Merger and Acquisition Advisors professional association offers training and certification for the Certified Merger and Acquisition Advisor designation.
-This professional certification denotes a professional who has knowledge and skill in various areas such as understanding trends and best practices in the acquisitions and mergers area of business.
+This professional certification denotes a professional who has knowledge in various areas such as understanding trends and best practices in the acquisitions and mergers area of business.

-An interest in being a part of the combination of organizations to build larger firms and other similar business practices leads future professionals to begin to build the required skill set to become a part of this field.
-Tailoring options to specialize an accounting degree in acquisitions and mergers will help prospective candidates gain the requirements that will be needed.
+Being a part of the combination of organizations to build larger firms and other similar business practices helps you build the required skill set to become a part of this field.
+Tailoring options to specialize an accounting degree in acquisitions and mergers will help you gain the requirements that will be needed.

 - What are Acquisitions and Mergers in Accounting?